appgurueu/epidermis/Readme.md

 The dynamic media API allows marking media as `ephemeral`, which means it isn't cached clientside *and* not sent to new clients.
 Unfortunately this means that joining players don't receive the media, which would result in undefined behavior.
 Therefore, this fills up client & server disk space in it's current form.
 Server disk space is automatically cleared on startup; client cache must be cleared manually.

+### Texture Packs

+As Epidermis runs fully serverside, it can't support clientside texture packs.
+Serverside texture packs aren't supported either, as Epidermis (modlib actually) only has access to mod folders.
+A serverside texture pack [can be implemented using a mod](https://github.com/appgurueu/ghosts#server-side-texture-packs) however.

 ## Mod Limitations

 ### [`wield3d`](https://github.com/stujones11/wield3d)